PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

 - Facet: shape bounding another shape.
 A shape is bounded by facets.
 - Edget: shape one manifold dimension lower than the facet.
 For instance a tetrahedron is bounded by facets, which in turn are bounded by edges.
 These edges are the "edgets" of the tetrahedron.
-Edgets  can be thought of as the bounding shapes of the facets.
-They can also be thought of as a "leaky" bounding shapes of 3-D cells.
+The edgets can also be thought of as a "leaky" bounding shapes of 3-D cells.
 - Covering: the boundary of a 3-D cell is the union of the vertices, edges, and faces.
 - Shape collection: set of shapes.
 Each shape is defined with reference to other shapes through an incidence relation.